Monday, June 4, 2012 at 7:23PM

 The term of office for Board members shall be 1 year, from September 1 of each year until the August 31 of the following year.
 Elections shall be held once a year, with all board positions being open at this election.
 Voting shall be held at the June general membership meeting, and nominations shall be opened at the April meeting and closed at the May meeting.

 The ballots shall be counted by at least 3 of the standing board members.
 For each position, a simple majority of votes cast is sufficient for election.
+Write-in candidates must receive at least 5 votes in order to be elected.

 Board members elect shall be expected to attend the board meetings in July and August after their election, this will be the transition period from the prior board to the new board.